Anigozanthos Bush Blitz

 PBR Name: Ramboblitz

-A blitz of orange & burgundy coloured flowers in late spring and summer.
-Flowers a little later than other Bush Gems but makes up for that with an outstanding, long lasting display.
+Bush Blitz is a colour blitz of dark orange flowers with burgundy highlights in late spring and summer.
+It flowers a little later than other Bush Gems but makes up for that with an outstanding, long lasting display.

 |Tolerances||Salt Tolerant (Coastal), Drought Tolerant, Light Frost Tolerant|